 Senior secured loans to larger US companies comprise the vast majority of our CLOs' underlying portfolios.
-The Credit Suisse Leverage Loan Index6 ("CSLLI"), which is a broad index followed by many tracking the corporate loan market, generated a total return of 2.78% in 2020.
+The Credit Suisse Leverage Loan Index5 ("CSLLI"), a broad index tracking the corporate loan market, generated a total return of 3.48% in the first half of 2021.

-For 2020, the S&P 500 Index and Merrill Lynch High Yield Master II Index7 ("MLHYI") generated returns of 18.40% and 6.17%, respectively.
+For the first half of 2021, the S&P 500 Index and Merrill Lynch High Yield Master II Index6 generated returns of 15.25% and 3.70%, respectively.